 Findings

-- Multilingual LLM performance skews toward Western languages; quantization further degrades performance on complex tasks and low-resource languages.
+- Multilingual performance is biased toward Western languages, and quantization degrades performance on complex tasks and low-resource languages.

-- LLM-generated personas produce stereotypical, demographically narrow outputs with limited algorithmic fidelity for non-Western or politically diverse subpopulations.
+- LLM-generated personas are stereotypical and demographically narrow, with poor algorithmic fidelity for non-Western or politically diverse sub-populations.

-- Synthetic data shows reduced linguistic variation and regression-to-the-mean, distorting downstream training and inference.
+- Synthetic data shows reduced variation and regression-to-the-mean in linguistic features, distorting downstream training and conclusions.

-- Commercial guardrails can refuse politically sensitive content (e.g., DeepSeek on Tiananmen/Taiwan; OpenAI’s “David Mayer” incident), constraining research validity.
+- Commercial guardrails refuse politically sensitive content (e.g., DeepSeek on Tiananmen/Taiwan; the “David Mayer” incident), constraining validity.

-- Field deployments of LLM agents (e.g., the Reddit persuasion experiment) reveal that IRBs are ill-equipped to evaluate LLM-related research ethics.
+- Field deployments of LLM agents (e.g., the Reddit persuasion case) reveal that IRBs struggle to evaluate LLM-related research ethics.

 Connections